doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 It's also a violating of the scoping rules, which state that the global scope is outside of all other scopes.

-In the new implementation, scripts evaluate to objects, and objects are values that contain named fields.
-We have to decide if `use` adds named fields to the script file's object.

-The answer is yes.
-The `use <F>` command will add overrideable definitions of all the functions and modules in F, to the current object.
+In the new implementation, `use <F>` adds definitions of all the functions and modules in F to the current object.
 And this fixes the scoping rule violation.
 If a search of the file level scope for a function or module fails (this scope now includes the definitions imported by `use`), then we proceed to the next enclosing scope, which is the global scope.

+The definitions added by `use <F>` to the object do not conflict with explicit definitions of the same name and type: the explicit definition silently overrides the definition imported by `use`.

+If two definitions with the same name and type are imported by `use` from different libraries, then a warning is given (not an error).
+This is new behaviour.

+Are definitions added to the object by `use <F>` externally accessible?
+* As named fields?
+No.
+* If you include the object?
+Not sure.
+* If you use the object?
+Not sure.

 ### on `include <F>`
 The current implementation of `include <F>` works by textually